Albert Eugene Gallatin: Art collecting: 1930s

-Art work: 1930s-1940s
+Art work: 1930s–1940s

 In February 1936 Gallatin resumed painting.
 He had been deliberate and unhurried in his collecting, acquiring first small pieces on paper and, on becoming comfortable with an artist's work, gradually moving on to larger oil paintings.
 Similarly, he took many months to work up his own easel productions from conception to finished state.
 The works themselves were uniformly non-objective.
-At the time critics saw them as cerebral and "euclidean."
+At the time critics saw them as cerebral and "Euclidean."
 In 1938, Edward Alden Jewell, the perceptive critic for the New York Times called them "pure" and, making an early use of the term, "non-objective" (the quote marks are his).
 They have since been seen as "sensitively realized abstractions," structural designs of an architectural nature, imbued with "subtle structural strength," and "endlessly inventive."
 The term "decorative" was also applied to them, both in a pejorative sense and one more in keeping with his own use of the term, which connoted harmony and a higher plane of taste.

 In 1936 paintings of his were included in a show at the Galerie Pierre, Paris.
-Previously exhibited Paul Reinhardt Galleries in New York, it was then called "Five Contemporary American Concretionists" and lacked his work.
+Previously exhibited in the Paul Reinhardt Galleries in New York, the show was then called "Five Contemporary American Concretionists" and lacked his work.

 He was generally reticent about his work but in 1938 told an interviewer that he tried to strip his painting down to the essentials of art.
 The statement fits with his writings on the artists whose work he admired.
 He felt art was best when least connected to things in the world: pure line, color, shape, texture, and tone.
 In keeping with this attitude, he rarely gave his paintings distinctive names, leaving them untitled or calling them simply "Composition" or "Abstraction."

 In 1937 Gallatin joined the American Abstract Artists group (to which Morris already belonged) and began to give it financial support.
 The group was formed by a loose assembly of artists to help educate the public about abstract art and to hold exhibitions.
 The following year, at the Georgette Passedoit Gallery in New York, he had his first solo exhibition and also sold a painting, Composition (1938), to the Museum of Modern Art.
 During the summer of that year he made his last trip abroad and thereafter enlarged his collection without traveling.

 In 1939 he exhibited with two other members of American Abstract Artists—Morris and Charles G. Shaw—at the gallery of Jacques Seligmann in New York.
 Since all three were non-objective painters and all were wealthy New Yorkers, they came to be called the "Park Avenue Cubists."